 To fabricate a hologram its optics are scored at high feed rates using a 3-axis CNC machine with a tool that has a very finely rounded point (e.g. radius < 0.005" or 0.125mm) or a taper angle that matches the planned illumination angle.
 Laser engraving machines vaporize or burn material away which will not produce a glossy smooth mirror-like reflective surface for light to sharply glint off of.
 A finer tool will allow for holograms with more densely packed optics.
 No spindle is required, the tool only needs to be (rigidly and without deviation from machine flexure) dragged across the material's surface to embed the groove optics into it.
-Diamond-drag bits may not work as well for producing a reflective groove due to their lack of roundness unless their tip angle matches the intended illumination angle for the hologram (see the included readme.txt for calculating tool tip angle for a given illumination angle).
+Diamond-drag bits may not work as well for producing a reflective groove due to their lack of roundness unless their tip angle suits the intended illumination angle for the hologram (see the included readme.txt for calculating tool tip angle for a given illumination angle).
 Holocraft allows for an illumination altitude angle of +90 to +30 degrees above the direction that the hologram is facing, with +90 degrees representing a light shining down onto the hologram from directly above - which produces the optimal holographic effect.
 Aluminum plates (1100 and 3000 series alloys) yield optimal reflectivity after a bit of polishing over the hologram surface using a rag and some polishing compound to bring out a brighter shine from the optics.